MisterMike/swiss-holidays/README.md

 # Swiss Holidays
-Does this date is a holiday in these cantons ?
+Craft CMS Module to check if a given date is a public holidays in a set of given swiss cantons.

-## Installation
+## Installation (TBD)

 ### Using Composer
 You can use the `composer` package manager to install.
 Either run:

-    $ php composer.phar require melba-ch/swiss-holidays "*"
+    $ php composer.phar require MisterMike/swiss-holidays "*"

 or add:

-    "melba-ch/swiss-holidays": "*"
+    "MisterMike/swiss-holidays": "*"

 to your composer.json file

 ### Manual Install

 You can also manually install the API easily to your project.
-Just download the source [ZIP](https://github.com/melba-ch/swiss-holidays/archive/master.zip) and extract its content into your project.
+Just download the source [ZIP](https://github.com/MisterMike/swiss-holidays/archive/master.zip) and extract its content into your project.

-## Usage
+## Usage (TBD)

 Does this date is a holiday in these cantons
 ```php